A rebrand is part of the natural cycle of every strong brand. But how do you know when to rebrand your business?

 Whatever the reason, you shouldn’t let your brand’s name be a drag on the brand itself.
 A strong name is the foundation of your brand story.
 It’s your brand’s calling card that appears front-and-center on every touchpoint your customer engages with.
 Your brand’s name should be unique, differentiating, and, above all, memorable.

 If you do decide to rename, you may find it’s harder than it looks.
 Beyond the daunting task of hitting on a name that is both unique and meaningful, there are the considerable challenges of trademark vetting and URL research.
 Following a proven naming process can help ensure your new name checks all the boxes.

 2. You’re embarrassed to hand out your business card or website address

 We see this a lot.
-If you cringe a little when you reach for your card, or if you feel like your website should come with a disclaimer about needing to be updated, it’s probably time for a rebrand.
-Outdated, stale, boring, unoriginal—if your corporate identity or online presence falls under one or more of these descriptors, get thee to a branding agency.
+If you cringe a little when you reach for your business card, or if you feel like your website should come with a disclaimer about needing to be updated, it’s probably time for a rebrand.

 3. You’re failing to differentiate yourself from the competition